Red Report: 12 Blackshirts; Frost says Huskers have to handle success, handle the ball, make adjustments

 Nebraska found itself in a new position this week as it prepared to host Illinois on Saturday at Memorial Stadium.

-It’s task was to handle success for the first time this fall, rather than trying to bounce back from a loss or a canceled game.
+Its task was to handle success for the first time this fall, as opposed to trying to bounce back from a loss or a canceled game.

 “Defensively, I think we’re doing a really good job of that because we’re more veteran on defense and I think those guys get it.
 Offense, I think it’s been a process of bringing the young guys along the whole year and trying to lean on our veterans, but I was pleased with the intensity and the attitude this week.”

-12 Blackshirts handed out: Nebraska waited until this week to hand out Blackshirts to essentially its starting unit.
+12 Blackshirts handed out: Nebraska waited until this week to hand out Blackshirts.
+Essentially, the starting unit earned them.

 Frost said Thursday that he thought players were given them maybe too quickly the past couple of years.